ColinACampbell/Stockuru/README.md

 3. VIOLA !.

 ## Please Note
-The api key used on this repository is the demonstration key used in the [Alpha Vantage API](https://www.alphavantage.co/documentation/) tutorials, you may use your own key if you wish ( amount of calls/searches allowedper minute is limited ).
+The api key used on this repository is the demonstration key used in the [Alpha Vantage API](https://www.alphavantage.co/documentation/) tutorials, you may use your own key if you wish ( amount of calls/searches allowed per minute is limited ).

 # ScreenShots
 ## Mobile